tsukinoko-kun/speicher/DOCS.md

 ##### Set

+Set adds or updates the element associated with the given key.
+If the key already exists, its value is overwritten.

 ```go
 func Set(key string, value T)
 ```

 ##### Unlock

+Unlock releases the write lock for the data store.

 ```go
 func Unlock()
 ```

 ### MapRangeEl

+MapRangeEl represents a key-value pair element emitted by the Map's RangeKV method.

 ```go
 type MapRangeEl[T any] struct {